-Personal protective equipment is protective clothing, helmets, goggles, or other garments or equipment designed to protect the wearer's body from injury or infection.
+Personal protective equipment (PPE) is protective clothing, helmets, masks, face shields, gloves, goggles, or other garments or equipment designed to protect the wearer's body from injury or infection.
 The hazards addressed by protective equipment include physical, electrical, heat, chemicals, biohazards, and airborne particulate matter.
-Businesses should keep a minimum quantity of 15-day supply of PPE.
-PPE can include masks, face shields and gloves.
+Businesses should keep a minimum quantity of a 15-day supply of PPE.

-who should wear Masks?
+Who should wear masks?

-Medical and isolation team members Health screeners (i.e. a supervisor who takes employees' temperature) Disinfection team members Those with broad exposure to customers or employees.
+Medical and isolation team members Health screeners (i.e. a supervisor who takes employees' temperature) Disinfection team members

+Those with broad exposure to customers or employees.

-who should wear face shields?
+Who should wear face shields?